COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 * Access Databases on Shared Drives or Personal Desktops
 * 3rd Party Vendors and data hosted on vendor systems (such as Survey Monkey or Google Analytics).

-For a further description of what we provided as datasource definitions, please see [Core Inventory, Step 1 - Data Sources in the Attachments Section](../attachments/core_inventory/datasources.html).
+For a further description of what we provided as datasource definitions, please see [Core Inventory, Step 1 - Datasources in the Attachments Section](../attachments/core_inventory/datasources.html).

 In addition to identifying datasources, we asked coordinators to identify: